UK police declare major incident as two people fall ill near Salisbury

 The man and woman were being treated at Salisbury District Hospital, which remains open as usual, police said.

-Reporting by Andy Bruce in London and Abinaya Vijayaraghavan in Bengaluru; Editing by Leslie Adler
+Reporting by Andy Bruce in London and Abinaya Vijayaraghavan in Bengaluru; Editing by Leslie Adler and Stephen Coates